Wawa (company): Products

 Wawa offers products found at most convenience chain marts such as chips, drinks, and soda.
 Wawa also sells its own branded iced tea, orange juice, and milk.
 Wawa used to sell its own branded soda but it has been discontinued.
 Wawa has Coca-Cola Freestyle soda fountains.

 Key products include its variety of coffee, latte, and cappuccino flavors and sizes, and made-to-order hoagies.
 Wawa also offers a brand of hot breakfast products, most famous of which is the "Sizzli", and also a full deli with touch-screen ordering of sandwiches, hot sides, drinks, and deli meats.
 Wawa sells alcohol in Florida, Virginia, and at select locations in Pennsylvania.

 For a short time between 1994 and 1996, Wawa sold Pizza Hut personal pan pizzas and Taco Bell burritos.
 In 2014, Wawa began selling a 7.5-inch deep-dish pizza on focaccia bread available in five varieties; this was later discontinued.

+Since 2008, Wawa has run "Hoagiefest" during the summer months, offering hoagies at a discounted price.
+The promotion carries a 1960s theme.

 In 2020, Wawa tested burgers, waffle fries, and chicken sandwiches at six locations.
 Later in the same year, Wawa begin testing a dinner menu at select locations.
 The dinner menu includes items such as burgers, fries, pasta, and rotisserie chicken.

 In 2022, Philadelphia magazine ranked the Gobbler, Wawa's seasonal Thanksgiving-themed hoagie, as the chain's best sandwich among 15 taste-tested.

 In 2023, Wawa began selling pizza during dinner hours at select locations, with plans to expand pizza to all locations.
 The pizza comes in 14-inch and 16-inch sizes in either plain or with an assortment of toppings.